-The School is ranked 2nd in the UK by The Guardian University Guide 2021 and 4th by The Times Good University Guide 2021.
+The School is ranked 4th in the UK by The Times Good University Guide 2023.
 Academics in the School bring their research interests, passions and expertise to the fore in their teaching to create a challenging and exciting learning environment for highly qualified students.

 Research is supported by an impressive array of equipment and laboratories, including: